 Select Insert and Module.

-In the Project Tree to the left pane of the dialog box below click on Module 1.
+In the Project Tree in the left pane of the dialog box below click on Module 1.
 Enter the following code as shown below.
-You can either type the code or copy and paste from code text box below.
+You can either type the code in or copy and paste from code textbox below.

 Source code for the HelloWorld function is below.